 Adult, pediatric, and neonatal ventilation

 The HAMILTON-MR1 mechanical ventilator provides effective, safe, and lung-protective ventilation for adult, pediatric, and neonatal patients.
 For neonatal patients, a specifically developed neonatal proximal flow sensor is used.
-The tidal volume range goes down to 2 ml.All features
+The tidal volume range goes down to as low as 2 ml.All features

 You can use the HAMILTON-MR1 mechanical ventilator at a magnetic field strength of 50 mT (equivalent to 1 m distance for a 3T static magnetic field scanner), without creating any MR image artifacts.